-The Third Arab Report on the Millennium Development Goals 2010 and the Impact of the Global Economic Crises29 Aug 2011
+The Third Arab Report on the Millennium Development Goals 2010 and the Impact of the Global Economic Crises

 The Arab region has achieved progress in many MDG areas, including significant strides in health and education.
 However, despite Arab countries’ efforts, there have been setbacks and constraints attributable to several factors, including the relatively poor economic performance in the 1990s and early 2000s, inadequate financing of social policies, and increasing political tensions and conflicts.
 The Arab region continues to be characterized by sharp disparities between the different subregions, particularly between the high-income countries of the Gulf Cooperation Council (GCC) and the Arab Least Developed Countries (LDCs).